Attorney Fred Gray Remembers Congressman John Lewis

 The fire inside John to do something about segregation continued to burn.
 He enrolled in the American Baptist Theological Seminary and Fisk University in Nashville, TN.
 Years later, in 1961, he led a delegation of young people, Freedom Riders, from the Nashville area to complete a journey that began in Washington, DC, testing transportation on buses and in bus stations.
 They arrived in Montgomery only to be beaten – at the same bus station where I met him three years earlier.
 I filed a suit, John Lewis, et al v.
 Greyhound Corporation, on behalf of those young people.
 It resulted in desegregating the buses and facilities throughout the country.

 John Lewis was instrumental in organizing, and was the youngest speaker at the March on Washington, from which came delivery of Dr. King’s notable “I Have A Dream” speech.
 He continued to be involved in civil rights activities across the nation, and was one of the leaders in the Selma-to-Montgomery March in 1965.

+If you want to learn more about instances like this you can just by clicking here.
 He was truly one of the great leaders of what became known as the modern Civil Rights Movement.
 My last personal appearance with him in public was at the Library of Congress on December 4, 2019, when the Library unveiled the papers and documents belonging to my client Rosa Parks.
 The two of us were participants in that unveiling ceremony.